Read below for a few of our real-life financial planning case studies:

 An executive client had over half of her net worth attributable to her employer’s company stock and stock options.
 Additionally, she was required to hold a certain number of shares of company stock.
-To increase the diversification of her investments, West Financial Services recommended adequate insurance, an enhanced savings and investment program, and a systematic program for selling stock and exercising options.
+To increase the diversification of her investments, we recommended adequate insurance, an enhanced savings and investment program, and a systematic program for selling stock and exercising options.

 If you don’t know where you are going, you’ll end up someplace else.